Responding to Climate Change

 Daikin is providing building-wide energy solutions that use the company's technologies to solve energy problems.
 One way we are doing this is through net zero energy buildings (ZEBs).

-We are leveraging the success we have had so far to provide solutions that increase the number of ZEB buildings—not just in the Daikin Group but throughout society as a whole.
-In particular, we are focusing on making proposals to local governments and commercial users who are interested in ZEB, as well as collaborate on projects with general contractors advanced in making ZEBs.
+In addition, we registered as a ZEB planner in response to call for applications by the Sustainable open Innovation Initiative in order to accelerate our ZEB planning business while leveraging the success we have had so far to provide solutions that increase the number of ZEB buildings.
+Going forward, we are focusing on making proposals with ZEB, as well as collaborate on projects with general contractors advanced in making ZEBs in Japan and overseas.

 The Sakai Plant's Rinkai No. 1 Factory, which commenced operations in June 2018, is working to balance comfort and energy efficiency in order to resolve issues concerning air conditioning system for the factory's large space.
 The factory has been able to reduce electricity consumption during the first year after it began operating by 74.9% compared to the use of a factory-wide air conditioning system.